Perla de Bolivia is a highly rated Uyuni tour operator known for their safety standards

 Experience the natural wonder that is the Uyuni Salt Flats, and see the largest salt flat on Earth.
 Marvel at the giant cacti, strange rock formations, and the extraordinary landscapes.
 Observe first-hand the production of salt, and the salt mines.
 This is a once in a lifetime opportunity to explore another part of the world!

 Perla De Bolivia Office, Sucre between Av Cabrera & Av Colon, Uyuni

 Uyuni City Centre

-Start your tour off at 10:30 am with a drive out to the salt flats.
-The first stop we make is the haunting "Train Graveyard’, which is found on the outskirts of Uyuni.
-Get to see the first locomotives of Bolivia, and learn about their history, connecting several major cities.
+Start your tour off at 10:30 a.m. with a drive out to the Uyuni Salt Flats.
+The first stop is the haunting “Train Graveyard’, which is found on the outskirts of Uyuni.
+Get to see the first locomotives in Bolivia, and learn about their history, which connected several major cities.
 Now, corroded over time from the strong salt winds that run through this desert area, this makes for a great photo setting.
-The second stop on our trip will be the small settlement of Colchani (salt miners’ workshops next to the salt flats), where you can see handicrafts made of salt, and textile art made of llama and alpaca.
-These make excellent souvenirs to bring back home.
-Take photos as you cruise along the vast white expanse of salt, wade through los Ojos de Agua Salada (‘salt water eyes’), and visit a hotel made completely out of salt (currently a museum).

 10:00 - 10:15